Victim Advocacy Services

 - Any crime that impacts a survivor's ability to work/attend school successfully

-Confidential campus-related resources: Columbus State Counseling Services has licensed counselors on staff who are able to provide confidential services to currently enrolled students.
+Victim Advocates maintain survivors' privacy while providing supportive services; however, if you would like to speak with a confidential resource, Columbus State Counseling Services has licensed counselors on staff who are able to provide services to currently enrolled students.
 Faculty and staff members can access the college’s Employee Assistance Plan (EAP) through Matrix for confidential services.

 How Victim Advocates can help: